jones-lab-tamu/CBAS/README.md

 ### Advanced: Using Experimental Encoder Models

 CBAS allows power users to experiment with different feature encoder models on a per-project basis.
-To do this, find the `cbas_config.yaml.example` file in the application's root directory.
-Copy this file into the root of your specific CBAS project folder (i.e., the folder that contains the `cameras/`, `data_sets/`, `models/`, and `recordings/` subfolders) and rename it to `cbas_config.yaml`.
-Edit the file to select the desired model.
+Copy `cbas_config.yaml.example` into your project root as `cbas_config.yaml` and edit the `encoder_model_identifier`.

-> [!WARNING]
+> [!NOTE]
-> Using experimental models like DINOv3 may require additional installation steps, such as authenticating with Huging Face Hub.
-This will also require re-encoding all videos in that project.
+> Using **DINOv3** requires a one-time Hugging Face authentication (read token) and accepting the model’s terms.
+Switching encoders requires **re-encoding** videos in that project.

 #### Instructions for Using Gated Models (like DINOv3)